tandasat/barevisor/README.md

 ## Motivation

-The primary goal of this project is to explore possibilities of writing a hypervisor in stable Rust and designs to abstract differences of AMD-vs-Intel and UEFI-vs-Windows.
+The primary goal of this project is to explore the possibilities of writing a hypervisor in stable Rust and designs to abstract differences between AMD-vs-Intel and UEFI-vs-Windows.

 As a secondary goal, it aims to be an additional resource for learning how hardware-assisted virtualization technologies on x86 work and can be used to "hyperjack" UEFI and Windows.